tringaprekorogja/travel-app/README.md

 ## To run the project

-1.We need to install everything: npm install
+1. We need to install everything: npm install
-2.run in development mode:
+2. run in development mode:
    npm run build-dev
-3.Start the server
+3. Start the server
    npm run start

 ##  Testing

 To run the test use the command:
    - npm run test

+## Extend Options

+The extend options which was implemented is the Rest Countries API to pull in data for the country being visited